mxagar/satellite_image_water_vectorizer/README.md

 ### Objective 3: Extract Water Shapes

-In a regular situation, the NDWI map should be used to detect water bodies; however, since the scene 2 has no valid NDWI, I decided to employ the NDVI map instead &mdash; but, as already mentioned, the results are not convincing.
+In a regular situation, the NDWI map should be used to detect water bodies: pixels with an index value that passes a known threshold are expected to be water pixels; however, since the Scene 2 has no valid NDWI, I decided to employ the NDVI map instead.
+The rationale behind using the NDVI is that one could expect vegetation around water bodies &mdash; but, as already mentioned, the results are not convincing.

-In contrast, the same generic approach works correctly for Scene 1.
+In contrast, the implemented generic approach works correctly for Scene 1 (but using the NDWI map, as it should be the case).

+In case the NDWI or the relevant bands have a low quality, other approaches are worth trying to extract water bodies:

+- [Modified NDWI]((https://www.tandfonline.com/doi/abs/10.1080/01431160600589179?journalCode=tres20)): `(Green - SWIR)/(Green + SWIR)`; however, we lack of the `Green` band.
+- [Tasseled cap transformation](https://en.wikipedia.org/wiki/Tasseled_cap_transformation): the bands are transformed to a lower dimensional eigen-space using Principal Component Analysis (PCA) that might help detecting bright, green or wet bodies.
+- Create a pixel-wise classification model (i.e., semantic segmentation) which is trained on labeled data.
+Letting a supervised machine learning model automatically detect patterns on hyperspectral/multi-band images has been proven to be effective in recent years.
+The issue with this approach: we need annotated data; we could use Scene 1, but, probably, the bands should be calibrated so that the pixel values represent the same physics behind them.

-The following tasks are carried out:
+All in all, the following tasks are carried out to extract water shapes:

 - Load the saved NDVI or NDWI maps; each scene uses a different one.
 - Perform thresholding on the map to obtain a mask of the candidate water bodies.